 Bodyweight workouts are easy to do

 They don’t require equipment and can tone and strengthen your body fast.
 They are low impact, which means there won’t be any joint damage.
-If you want to add variety, you could mix things with other movements such as lunges, planks, crunches, pull-ups, dips, etc. This way, you’ll still get a good workout while adding something else to keep your interest.
+If you want variety, you could mix things with other movements, such as lunges, planks, crunches, pull-ups, dips, etc. This way, you’ll still get a good workout while adding something else to keep your interest.

 Quick bodyweight workouts are a great way to burn calories quickly and easily.
 They’re also a great way to build muscle.
 And because they involve no weights, they aren’t going to cause injury.
 Finally, you should always consult a doctor before starting any exercise program.

 |A 20-Minute Moderate-Intensity Aerobic Exercise Session Does Not Significantly Alter Short-Term Appetite, Energy Intake, or Nutrient Preferences in Men and Women||https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5373707/|

 |The Acute Effect of Exercise on Appetite, Ad Libitum Energy Intake, and Appetite Hormones in Men and Women||https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530817/|